Cancer in Dogs

 It is generally believed that simple sugars provide energy to cancer cells.
 These include sugar itself, ingredients that end in "ose" such as sucrose and other such as syrups and fruits.
 Other more complex sugars such as bread are needed, but in moderate amounts.
 See our guide to choosing a canine cancer diet for specific recommendations.

-Supplements and Homeopathic Support for Cancer in Dogs
+Supplements and Homeopathic Support

 It is widely believed that Omega 3 Fish Oil (omega-3 fatty acids) can help dogs undergoing treatment for cancer, particularly for radiation therapy.
 It can help to reduce the inflammation in cells surrounding the areas being treated.

 Homeopathic remedies are not a cure for cancer, however, there is a growing body of evidence that select tonics may provide added support to the immune system and provide cellular strength.
 It's a way of helping your dog help itself.
-One product that has ingredients selected specifically for immune systemand cell support in dogs is C-Caps Formula.
+One product that has ingredients selected specifically for immune system and cell support in dogs is C-Caps Formula.
 It is ideal for support after cancer treatment during the recovery phase to strengthen a dog's body and for help removing toxins.
 In can also help with a dog's quality of life if treatment options are not available.

 Ingredients such as Astragalus membranaceous (immune system support, Viscum album (immune system support), Echinacea purpurea (immune system and lymph system support) and Sylibum marianus (anti-oxidant) among others are worth exploring.
 Research can be reviewed by following the link above.

-The Decision to Treat Cancer in Dogs
+The Decision to Treat Or Not To Treat?

 Everyone loves their dog, although unfortunately cancer therapy can be expensive and take a significant amount of time.
 Since cancer needs to be treated according to a strict process or protocol, your dog will need to be taken to a veterinarian at specific times, which could be difficult.
 Follow this link for more information on dog cancers.